 Rhoan Morgan: Yeah, well I know that you guys did a lot of rigorous work around, with every acquisition in terms of, you know, being the acquired and participating in that so there’s a lot of objective work there but, I think, subjectively yeah, relationships help, for sure.

-Lauren Weiner: Absolutely and I think people make the mistake of, that the acquiring firm is going to be the end all, be all of all the systems, that you’re going into and you’re going to lose all your systems as the acquired company and that’s not true.
+Lauren Weiner: Absolutely and I think people make the mistake of thinking that the acquiring firm is going to be the end all, be all of all the systems, that you’re going into and you’re going to lose all your systems as the acquired company and that’s not true.
 Very often they may look to you to see what you guys are using and see if it will better enhance the systems they use today.

 Rhoan Morgan: Yeah, actually, with that, I would love for you to be able to talk to us a little bit about the role that marketing played, or continues to play during the acquisition and during the transition.
 What was the role that marketing sort of took the lead on?